laravel/docs/billing.md

 <a name="payment-methods"></a>
 ## Payment Methods

-> **Note:** as of Cashier v13, the legacy Source API by Stripe is no longer supported (including the `default_source` on a customer object).
+> **Note:** The legacy Sources API by Stripe is deprecated and should no longer be used (including the `default_source` on a customer object).
 It's recommended that you only rely on the Payment Methods API.

 <a name="storing-payment-methods"></a>
 ### Storing Payment Methods